Today (American TV program): Today Girls

 From 1952 to 1964, a notable member of the cast was a woman, often an entertainer, the Today Girl.
 Usually, she discussed fashion and lifestyle, reported the weather, covered lighter-fare stories or engaged in verbal jousting with Garroway.
 Estelle Parsons was the first to hold the job, though her title at the time was "Women's Editor".
 Upon her departure in 1955, the Today Girl name was adopted.
 The last to hold the position, Barbara Walters, discussed the job in her autobiography Audition: A Memoir.
-She wrote that the era was before the feminism, and it was believed that nobody would take a woman seriously reporting "infotainment", Walters described the position as a "tea pourer".
+She wrote that the Today Girl era pre-dated feminism, as it was believed that nobody would take a woman seriously reporting "infotainment" - Walters described the position as a "tea pourer".
 In 1966, Walters was promoted to co-anchor alongside Hugh Downs, and the Today Girl position was eliminated.
 Those who held the position were:

 J. Fred Muggs

 From 1953 to 1957, the program featured J. Fred Muggs, a chimpanzee whose antics entertained viewers, but frustrated the program's staff, especially Dave Garroway.
 Also occasionally appearing was J. Fred's "girlfriend" Phoebe B. Beebe.